-The Dodd-Frank Wall Street and Consumer Protection Act of 2010, or the Dodd-Frank Act, enables our shareholders to vote to approve, on a nonbinding, advisory basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the disclosure rules of the SEC.
+The Dodd-Frank Wall Street and Consumer Protection Act of 2010, or the Dodd-Frank Act, enables our shareholders to vote to approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the disclosure rules of the SEC.

 As described in detail under the headings "Compensation Committee" and "Executive Compensation," our executive compensation programs are designed to attract and retain key executives, to stimulate management's efforts on our behalf in a way that supports our business plan and to align management's incentives with our long-term interests and those of our shareholders.
-Please read the discussion under the headings "Compensation Programs, including information about the fiscal year 2014 compensation of our named executive officers.
+Please read the discussion under the headings "Compensation Committee" beginning on page 7 and "Executive Compensation" beginning on page 10 for additional details about our executive compensation programs, including information about the fiscal year 2015 compensation of our named executive officers.